-- Professional Development – AIB-SE has traditionally had a strong focus on professional developme As in past years, the 2020 conference will feature consortia for doctoral students and all faculty, methodological PDWs, interactive and competitive paper sessions, opportunities for undergraduate students, and panels on cutting issues in international business.
+- Professional Development – AIB-SE has traditionally had a strong focus on professional development.
+As in past years, the 2021 conference will feature consortia for doctoral students and all faculty, methodological professional development workshops, interactive and competitive paper sessions, opportunities for undergraduate students, and panels on cutting issues in international business.
 Details on each of these will be released over the coming months.

-- All accepted conference papers will be published as abstracts in the 2020 AIB-SE Conference Proceedings.
+- Publishing Opportunities– (1) All accepted conference papers will be published as abstracts in the 2021 AIB-SE Conference Proceedings.
 (2) The best papers of the conference might be considered for publication in AIB-SE’s own journal, International Business: Research Teaching and Practice (IBRTP).

 Paper and Panel Submissions

-Paper and panel submissions for AIB-SE 2020 are organized under the following topical tracks.
+Paper and panel submissions for AIB-SE 2021 are organized under the following topical tracks.
 Each paper or panel proposal can only be submitted to one track via the online submission system.
+A separate announcement will be made when the online system is activated for submissions.
+Please note that should a paper be accepted, at least one author must register for the conference in order for the paper to be published in the program and proceedings.
+For accepted panels, all panelists must register for the conference in order for their name to appear in the program and proceedings.
 Please select the track that is the best fit for your submission from the list below:

 1. IB Theory, FDI, Trade and Entry Mode Strategies

 Wlamir Xavier, Biola University & Chongqing Technology and Business University, email@example.com

 3. Global Strategy, Value chains and Competitiveness of the MNEs